pandora-s-git/LLM-Scrolls/docs/WieldThePower.md

 1. **The Power of the Celestial Body, the GPU**: LLMs require the power of a celestial body to process vast amounts of data and perform complex calculations.

-2. **The Essence of the Mighty Spirit, VRAM**: LLMs also require the essence of a mighty spirit to store and process data.
+2. **The Essence of the Mighty Spirit, VRAM**: LLMs also" require the essence of a mighty spirit to store and process data.

 3. **The Gift of the Earth, Storage**: LLMs need the gift of the earth to store the model parameters and any data used for training or inference.